SchmidtDSE/afscgap/inst/paper.md

 ![Screenshot of the visualization tool.\label{fig:viz}](viz.png)

-However, building competency in this sophisticated interface presents user experience challenges and, to that end, this project interprets Koichi Hayashida level design via Mark Brown's formalization into an in-tool introduction sequence that directs the player through a "real" analysis [@hayashida; @brown]:
+However, building competency in sophisticated interfaces presents user experience challenges and, to that end, this project interprets Hayashida level design via Mark Brown's formalization into an in-tool introduction sequence that directs the player through a "real" analysis [@hayashida; @brown]:

  - **Introduction**: The player sees information about Pacific cod with pre-filled elements used to achieve that analysis gradually fading in.
  - **Development**: The tool invites the player using the mechanics introduced moments prior to change the analysis to compare different regions with temperature data.
  - **Twist**: Overlays on the same display are enabled, allowing the player to leverage mechanics they just exercised in a now more complex interface.
  - **Conclusion**: The tool ends by giving the player an opportunity to demonstrate all of the skills acquired in a new problem.

-Finally, while this interface uses game / information design techniques to offer an accessible on-ramp to quickly learn a sophisticated interface, it is also designed as a starting point for continued analysis by enabling generating either CSV or Python code to "take out" work into other tools.
+Finally, while this interface uses game / information design techniques to offer an accessible on-ramp to quickly learn a sophisticated interface, it is also designed as a starting point for continued analysis by generating either CSV or Python code to "take out" work into other tools.
 Examined via Thinking-aloud Method [@thinkaloud].

 ## Limitations
 This library focuses on single threaded non-asynchoronous utilization and  visualization recognizes that aggregation of hauls happens on a latitude / longitude point due to dataset limitations which may cause some approximation in regional CPUE as documented in the visualization's README [@readme].